 '''

+to setup

+clear-all

+...

 reset-ticks

 end

 to go

+...

 tick

 end

 '''

 Note that in this example we plot from both thesetup and go procedures (because reset-ticks runs plot setup and plot update commands).
 We do this because we want our plot to include the initial state of the system at the end of setup.
-We plot at the end of thego procedure, not the beginning, because we want the plot always to be up to date after the go button stops.
+We plot at the end of the go procedure, not the beginning, because we want the plot always to be up to date after the go button stops.